8-day backpacker road trip from Broome to the Kimberley

-A 4WD trip taking in Broome, the Dampier Peninsula and down the legendary Gibb River Road – this is back country adventure at its best.
+A 4WD adventure that takes in Broome, the Dampier Peninsula and the legendary Gibb River Road – this is back country adventure at its best.

 By Fleur Bainger